cphyc/fortran-linter/Readme.md

 	pip install fortran-linter

+Alternatively, you can install it using `pipx`:

+  pipx install fortran-linter

+or run it directly from the command line interface:

+  pipx run fortran-linter

 The other way is to clone this repository and install it from the local copy:

 	git clone https://github.com/cphyc/fortran-syntax.git